Sidney Onwubere: Rain or Shine Elasto Painters

 Onwubere was traded along with Kris Rosales and a 2018 first-round pick in exchange for Jericho Cruz.
 He broke out in the 2020 PBA season, averaging 5.7 points and 3.6 rebounds in the elimination round.
 After that season, he was traded to the NorthPort Batang Pier.

 NorthPort Batang Pier

 On January 20, 2021, Onwubere, along with Clint Doliguez, was traded to the NorthPort Batang Pier for Bradwyn Guinto.
 He averaged a plus/minus of 7.8, good for fourth in the league.

 Barangay Ginebra San Miguel

 On November 9, 2021, Onwubere was traded to the Barangay Ginebra San Miguel for Arthur dela Cruz.
 He suffered a high ankle sprain in a game against the Magnolia Hotshots in the Governors' Cup, which put him out initially for the rest of the conference and the season.
 Despite the diagnosis, he recovered quickly enough to play again that conference.
+The following season, he suffered a slipped disc, which took him seven months to recover from.
+Although he won a title during the Commissioner's Cup, he only played one game during that conference.

+Return to NorthPort

+On July 15, 2024, Onwubere was traded back to NorthPort for Ben Adamos.
+He was released prior to the 2025–26 season.

+NLEX Road Warriors

+On November 15, 2025, Onwubere signed a two-conference deal with the NLEX Road Warriors.